Department of Family Medicine

-Michael D. Fetters, M.D., M.P.H., M.A., is a professor of family medicine at the University of Michigan (U-M) where he directs the Japanese Family Health Program (JFHP) that strives to provide culturally and linguistically competent care for the Japanese population currently residing in Ann Arbor and the Detroit Metropolitan area.
+Michael D. Fetters, M.D., M.P.H., M.A., is a professor of family medicine at the University of Michigan (U-M) where he directs the Japanese Family Health Education and Research Programs that strives to provide culturally and linguistically competent care for the Japanese population currently residing in Ann Arbor and the Detroit Metropolitan area.
 Fluent in Japanese, he has also been instrumental in the introduction, preparation for, and teaching of, the concepts, skills and mission behind the specialty of family medicine for medical residents in Japan with a grant awarded to the U-M and the Department of Family Medicine titled the Shizuoka-University of Michigan Advanced Residency Training, Education and Research in Family Medicine (SMARTER FM).
-In addition, Dr. Fetters pursues the same educational goals as an adjunct professor and consultant to Shiga Medical University in Shiga Prefecture, Japan.
-An international expert in the methodology of Mixed Methods Research, Professor Fetters has taught multiple mixed methods workshops domestically and internationally in Canada, Denmark, and Japan.
+An international expert in the methodology of Mixed Methods Research, Professor Fetters has taught multiple mixed methods workshops domestically and internationally in Canada, Denmark, China, Hong Kong, Qatar, South Africa, and Japan.
 He helped coordinate the first Mixed Methods Conference in Japan in 2013 by serving on the organizing committee and presenting.
-With Family Medicine Adjunct Professor John W. Creswell, he founded and co-directs the University of Michigan Mixed Methods Research and Scholarship Program.
-He serves as Co-Editor for the Journal of Mixed Methods Research.
+With Family Medicine Adjunct Professor John W. Creswell, he co-founded and directs the University of Michigan Mixed Methods Program.
+He serves as Co-Editor in Chief with Jose Franciso Molina Azorin for the Journal of Mixed Methods Research.

-From September 2016 to January 2017, he will serve as Fulbright Distinguished Chair of Social Sciences at U of M Global Health Partner Peking University Health Sciences Center, where he will teach a graduate course on Mixed Methods Research Design, and conduct research on cancer decision making.
+From September 2016 to January 2017, he served as Fulbright Distinguished Chair of Social Sciences at U of M Global Health Partner Peking University Health Sciences Center, where he taught a graduate course on Mixed Methods Research Design, and conduct research on cancer decision making.

 He sees patients at Family Medicine at Domino's Farms →